TrellixVulnTeam/AutomationChallengeCode_DYMC/README.md

 # Installation
 	# Download and install python (version used 3.8.3) for the appropriate OS (appropriate system)from https://www.python.org/downloads
+	# In most cases python script folder will be added to environment variables path automatically when installed
+	# You can check if the python script folder is present in environment variables path and if not, do this:
 		# Locate the python folder and configure the path in the python script folder and add to environment variables

 	# Note that pip package manager comes bundled with python installation
 	# Install Selenium using (the command prompt) -> pip install selenium
 	# Install Robotframework using (the command prompt) -> pip install robotframework
 	# Install Robotframework Selenium Library using (the command prompt) -> pip install robotframework-seleniumlibrary